conmaol/maglocunus/p/problems.md

 1. If the agent moves to the left, then it will be on the left.
 2. If the agent moves to the right, then it will be on the right.
 3. If the agent activates the vacuum’s suction, then its current location will be clean.

+The agent’s goal is for both locations to be clean, ie.
+- {ČC, CČ}

+---

 The agent knows these three facts.